 You protect yourself as a professional and protect the people you serve!

-What is the College of Counselling Therapy of Alberta?
+What is the College of Counselling Therapy of Alberta (CCTA)?

-This is a new College that would govern the profession of counselling therapists, addiction counsellors and child and youth care counsellors under the Health Professions Act.
+This is a new College that will govern the profession of Counselling Therapists, Addiction Counsellors and Child and Youth Care Counsellors under the Health Professions Act.

 What is Bill 30 The Mental Health Services Protection Act?

-Bill 30 amends the Health Professions Act to create the new College of Counselling Therapy of Alberta.
-About 5,000 professionals will be eligible to register.
+Bill 30 amends the Health Professions Act to create the new College of Counselling Therapy of Alberta (CCTA).
+We estimate that about 4,000 professionals will be eligible to register.
 The following professional titles will be protected when proclamation occurs.

 Drug and Alcohol Counsellor